segunsaromi/COOPERATIVE-THRIFT-SOCIETY-APPLICATION---SAVINGS-LOANS-DIVIDEND/README.md

 After they have successfully signed up they can now sign in into the portal to complete their information (profile, picture, bank details etc.)  and carry out several other task (loan application, guarantee approval etc.)

 This application has lots more features and there are lots more feature i want to add to it but at the moment i am busy with other development and would visit it soon.

+Please note:  I have been playing around this code for a while and hope to put perfection on it like creating a connect file rather than referencing it on every page and using more functions to minmize coding.